 At Brevani, a division of Color Merchants, the trend translates to peridot: Between J.Lo’s green diamond and Megan Fox’s emerald engagement ring, green has definitely been having a moment,” says creative director Allison Peck.

 And looking ahead, “For both Aurelie Gi and Ania Haie, we have new green tsavorite-focused styles launching for Spring ’23 as the interest in green continues,” says Whitacre at Chic Pistachio.

-Many shades of freshwater and Tahitian pearls cover off on the blue/green trend nicely, but the big news over at Imperial, according to business development director, Kathy Grenier, is a new collection that pairs pearls with colorful enamel.
+Many shades of freshwater and Tahitian pearls cover off the blue/green trend nicely, but the big news over at Imperial, according to business development director Kathy Grenier, is a new collection that pairs pearls with colorful enamel.

 Kicking off with a tonal blue story, new colorways are slated to be announced in January.
 The possibilities are limitless since “we are well connected with specialists to execute this very cool new way of adding color to our pearl world,” she says.

 At Asian Star, the product development team is seeing similar success with their Opa collection, which combines gold, diamonds, and ceramic.
 Named for the Greek word for “Cheers!”, “the collection advocates the ritual of celebrating everyday life with joyous colors,” explains Nancy Almeida, general manager of marketing and corporate communications.

 She reports a strong customer response to styles in a luminous deep blue and peacock green.